 - Schooner Excursions (walking distance): Beautiful sailing tours in the Finger Lakes.
 Highly recommended.
 Day sails (2 hours) are from 35 – 55 USD.

 - Watkins Glen International (Race Track, 7 minutes drive): A classic!
 This is one of the most iconic road racing tracks in the country.
 For $25 you get the thrill of driving the race track yourself or watch close-up auto racing at one of the events.

-Update May/June 2018: Constructions are completed and the new Watkins Glen State main entrance is now fully open.
+In May/June 2018: Constructions were completed and the new Watkins Glen State main entrance fully reopened.
 Address (for your GPS): 1009 N Franklin St Watkins Glen, NY 14891.
-Update January 2018: Due to construction work at the main entrance until spring 2018 there is slightly limited access.
-But still, you'll have access to the Gorge Trail, restrooms and gift shop.
-Official information and tips for visitors regarding the construction: Watkins Glen State Park - Construction.
-Improvements after construction is finished will include: Relocation of the parking area away from the gorge along with more parking space, an outdoor amphitheater as well as a new overlook near the main entrance for handicapped people to enjoy stunning views of the waterfalls.
+Improvements, after construction was finished, include: Relocation of the parking area away from the gorge along with more parking space, an outdoor amphitheater as well as a new overlook near the main entrance for handicapped people to enjoy stunning views of the waterfalls.

 This article was written and extended by the WHEN to TRAVEL team.
 Except for the user review by Jesse.
 The place was originally created by Jesse Miller-Riley.